otrv4/otrv4/otrv4.md

 where PGP public keys can be published).
 Another client may use XMPP's publish- subscribe extension (XEP-0060 [\[8\]](#references)) for publishing profiles.
 A protocol for publication must be defined, but the definition is out of scope for this specification.
-When using OTRv4 in OTRv3-compatible mode and OTRv4-standalone mode, notice that the User Profile has to be published and stored in the same untrusted Prekey Server used to store prekey messages.
+For sending offline messages, notice that the User Profile has to be published and stored in the same untrusted Prekey Server used to store prekey messages, so the Prekey Ensemble can be assembled.

 When the User Profile expires, it should be updated.
-Client implementations should determine the frequency of user's profile expiration and renewal.
+Client implementations should determine the frequency of the User's Profile expiration and renewal.
 The recommended expiration time is one week.
 Note, though, that the long term public key has its own expiration time.

+Nevertheless, for a short amount of time (decided by the client) a User Profile can still be locally valid even if it has publicly expired.
+This is needed for non-interactive conversations as a party, Alice, can send offline encrypted messages using a non-expired User Profile.
+This User Profile, nevertheless, could have had expired prior to the moment in which the other party, Bob, receives the offline encrypted messages.
+To allow this party, Bob, to still be able to read these messages, the User Profile can still be valid even if it has publicly expired.
+A recommended amount of time for this extra validity is of 1 day.

 It is also important to note that the absence of a User Profile is not a proof that a user does not support OTRv4.